Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-22-Ian-R-MacLeod-The-Visitor-From-Taured.md

 ## 8

-They discussed, watched stars, and made love.
+We discussed, watched stars, and made love.

 Next morning I sensed something was wrong, and what Rob expected didn't occur, and he went missing.